skriegman/evosoro/README.md

     sudo apt-get install python-dev python-pip
     sudo pip install numpy networkx scipy decorator

-If you experience an error installing scipy it might be due to the incompatibility of different fortran compilers (see [scipy installation](https://docs.scipy.org/doc/numpy-1.10.1/user/install.html)).
-In most cases, you must build numpy/scipy with the same FORTRAN compiler used to build blas/lapack/atlas.
-It is recommended that you can install the necessary package for optimized ATLAS with this command:
+If you experience an error installing scipy it might be due to the incompatibility of different fortran compilers (see [scipy installation](https://docs.scipy.org/doc/numpy-1.10.1/user/install.html)). <!--In most cases, you must build numpy/scipy with the same fortran compiler used to build blas/lapack/atlas.--> Try the following:

 	sudo apt-get install libatlas-base-dev gfortran

-then repeat the pip install command (sudo pip install numpy networkx scipy decorator).
+	sudo pip install numpy networkx scipy decorator

 Install Qt and QMake if you have not already done so, specifically these packages: "libqt4-dev", "qt4-qmake", "libqwt-dev", "freeglut3-dev" and "zlib1g-dev".